aaniksahaa/STELAR-X/README.md

 2. **CPU_PARALLEL**: Uses multiple CPU threads for weight calculation, with the number of threads equal to the number of available CPU cores.
 This provides good performance on systems without a GPU.

 3. **GPU_PARALLEL**: Uses NVIDIA GPU for weight calculation, providing massive parallelism for large datasets.
 This is the fastest mode when a compatible GPU is available.

+## Generation of Simulated Datasets

+To test STELAR-MP with large simulated datasets, we use Simphy (https://github.com/adamallo/SimPhy).
+Please look at the `simphy` directory to generate simulated datasets.
+Please read `cmd.txt` there.

+## Calculation of RF rate

+Please use `RF/getFpFn.py`

 ## Performance Considerations